morris-leaha/Trivia-Game/README.md

 # Trivia-Game
- A trivia game using JavaScript for the logic and jQuery to manipulate HTML
+ A beginner level trivia game on wine using JavaScript for the logic and jQuery to manipulate HTML

  ## How to Play